zoonman/linkedin-api-php-client/README.md

 print_r($profile);
 ```

-To list companies where you are an admin
+List companies where you are an admin

 ```php
 $profile = $client->get(